stefanmielke/libdragon-extensions/README.md

 The software renderer is recommended for maps with lots of texture swaps during rendering, as it provides constant time to render.

-The hardware rendering is preffered when there's not much texture swapping and can render maps faster than the software renderer if that's the case.
+The hardware rendering is preferred when there's not much texture swapping and can render maps faster than the software renderer if that's the case.

-The maximum map size I was able to load was 50x50, so take that into consideration as well.

 ```c
 // load the map